CosmWasm/docs-deprecated/docs/04-smart-contracts/11-migration.md

 Performing a contract migration is a three step process.
 First, you must write a newer version of the contract you wish to update.
 Second, you can upload the new code as you did before, but don’t instantiate it.
 Third, you use a dedicated [MsgMigrateContract](https://github.com/CosmWasm/wasmd/blob/v0.20.0/proto/cosmwasm/wasm/v1/tx.proto#L94-L104) transaction to point this contract to use the new code.
 And you are done!

 During the migration process, the `migrate` function defined on the new code is executed, never the one from the old code.
-Both the old and the new code has to have a `mgrate` function defined however and properly exported as a library `entry_point`.
+Only the new code has to have a `mgrate` function defined and properly exported as an `entry_point`.

 The `migrate` function itself, exposes the ability to make any granular changes needed to the State, akin to a database migration or any other things you might want to do.